EbrahimKaram/Lebanese-Bus-Routes/README.md

 https://mygeodata.cloud/converter/kmz-to-geojson

+Please note that google maps can only a certain amount of layers

+and it can only stylize a max of 20 per layer

 ### More contributions
 Feel free to suggest what to change in the instruction file.
 I'm also available for tweets on *@BahoKaram*.
 Also please feel Free to join the Facebook Group entitled **Facebook Developer Circle: Beirut**